joseph-palmer/wagglefit/README.md

 The goal of wagglefit is to allow for easy waggle dance analysis.

+Note: This branch contains code for running models of recruit only foraging distances.

 ## Installation

 You can install the released version of wagglefit from